A robot named Milo aims to help Nelson students with social, emotional learning

 “The reason we picked Milo over others was the scope and sequence of the lessons they provided,” Irby said, adding lesson plans are available to fit whatever a student may need.
 “It was very comprehensive compared to other products out there.”

-In a video made available to members of the Nelson County School Board, Shannon Graham, speech pathologist with NCPS, said records indicate as of October 2019, nearly 10% of NCPS students served through a special education program were identified as having an autism spectrum disorder.
+In a video made available to members of the Nelson County School Board, Shannon Graham, speech pathologist with NCPS, said records indicate as of October 2019, nearly 10% of NCPS students served through a special education program held an identification of autism spectrum disorder.

 That translates to 11 students in elementary school, eight in middle school and 11 in high school.